What She Said: The Art of Pauline Kael: Background and production

 Interviews were shot in New York, Philadelphia, Massachusetts, and California.
 Audience recreations used in the film were shot in two historic cinemas—the Loew's Jersey Theater in Jersey City and the Lansdowne Theatre in suburban Philadelphia.

 Research was conducted at the Lilly Library at Indiana University in Bloomington, which houses the Kael archives.
 Archival Producer Rich Remsberg worked with the director to uncover new material on Kael and archival interviews with Pauline and others are seen or heard in the film, including those with Woody Allen, Jerry Lewis, Norman Mailer, Peter Bogdanovich, Robert Evans, Ridley Scott and William Peter Blatty.

-Festivals

-In 2019, the film played at many festivals in the United States: Palm Springs, Miami, Athena, San Luis Obispo, Cleveland, Minneapolis-St. Paul, Montclair, Newport Beach, Maine, Gasparilla, Berkshire, Provincetown, Seattle, and Tallgrass.
-At Tallgrass, the film won the award for Best Documentary for 2019.

-It also played in festivals outside the United States: Thessaloniki, Mumbai, New Zealand, DocAviv, Jerusalem, Message to Man, Karlovy Vary, Edinburgh, Gent, Cork, Doclisboa, and Vancouver.

 Release

+What She Said premiered at the 2018 Telluride Film Festival, and also had its international premiere at the 2019 Berlinale Film Festival.
 In December 2019, the film opened in New York at the Film Forum and in Los Angeles, and went on to play in approximately 50 theaters in North America.
 After the onset of the COVID-19 pandemic, the movie continued to play virtually through July, 2020.
 What She Said also aired on the Sky Arts network in the United Kingdom in July, as well as airing in Denmark, Spain, Poland, New Zealand and Israel in 2020.

+Home media

-The DVD of the film was released on June 16, 2020, with extra material, including two deleted scenes and an audio interview Kael conducted with Alfred Hitchcock in 1974.
+The film was released on DVD on June 16, 2020, with extra material, including two deleted scenes and an audio interview Kael conducted with Alfred Hitchcock in 1974.